 If pest management is necessary, choose the least toxic approach first.

 For example, a strong stream of water from a hose (or a rainstorm) is great for washing away aphids.
 If you find a pest, check for the presence of its natural enemy—a predatory insect.
 If you spot ladybugs on the same plant with aphids, don't spray.
 The ladybugs are natural predators of aphids.
 Overreacting to a problem can result in killing the beneficial insects that will do the job for you.
-The concept of managing pests rather than eliminating them is a fundamental principle of Integrated Pest Management.
+The concept of managing pests rather than eliminating them is a fundamental principle of integrated pest management.

-If you find that handpicking insects (such as hornworms on a tomato plant) or hosing them off (aphids on spirea) or pruning out the problem (tent caterpillar nests) won't do the job completely, choose a control that is safe for the environment, for the applicator, the children, and any birds or other life forms in the area.
+If you find that handpicking insects (such as hornworms on a tomato plant) or hosing them off (aphids on spirea) or pruning out the problem (tent caterpillar nests) won't do the job completely, choose a control that is safe for the environment, the applicator, the children, and any birds or other life forms in the area.
 Know how different products work.
 Even the biorational products such as insecticidal soaps and horticultural oils need to be used properly.
 If chemical controls are warranted, choose the mildest effective product.
 Read and follow all label directions.
 Consider the residual effects of chemicals, and use products that break down quickly.
 Consult the Garden's Plant Information Service at (847) 835-0972 for the latest treatments.

 Spot-treat an area rather than the entire garden.

 If Japanese beetles are damaging one section of a hedge, why treat the entire hedge?
-By leaving part of the hedge untreated, you create a refuge or for your beneficial predators and you use fewer chemicals.
-Pesticides are an important tool for pest management but should be used after all the alternatives have been considered.
-If you select, plant and care for your garden plants properly, situations requiring pest intervention should be few and far between.
+By leaving part of the hedge untreated, you create a refuge for your beneficial predators and you use fewer chemicals.
+Pesticides are an important tool for pest management but should be used only after all the alternatives have been considered.
+If you select, plant, and care for your garden plants properly, situations requiring pest intervention should be few and far between.